DOWNLOAD OF LHFSD.EXE APPLICATION

 have the USB/RS232 software driver installed.

-Dot worry about anything: in LHFSD5 you have all the instructions
+Do not worry about anything: in LHFSD5 you find all the instructions

 Following are a few screen fragments presenting

 running LHFSD.exe application on a Windows 8.1/64 bits machine--this is a prticularly difficult OS version.